cloudstake/mdbook_validatortoolbox/src/full-manual/troubleshooting.md

----
-## Having problems?
+# Having problems?
 Here's how to reset our app and try again!
 ---

-# Troubleshooting

-## Harmony Troubleshooting
+## Harmony Application Troubleshooting

 Harmony troubleshooting is actually quite simple.
 Here's how we suggest getting better messages to determine your issue: